Sara Thornton case

-Sara Thornton (born 1954/1955) is a British woman who was sentenced to life imprisonment after being convicted of the 1989 murder of her violent and alcoholic husband, Malcolm Thornton.
+Sara Thornton is a British woman who was sentenced to life imprisonment after being convicted of the 1989 murder of her violent and alcoholic husband, Malcolm Thornton.
 Thornton never denied the killing, but claimed it had been an accident during an argument.
 The prosecution at her trial argued that she had carried out the act for financial gain, and she was found guilty of murder.

 The case became a cause célèbre among women's groups, and ignited a political debate on how the courts should deal with the issue of domestic violence.
 At a retrial in 1996 Thornton was found guilty of the lesser charge of manslaughter and freed from custody.